-c.
 There’s a solitary brightness without fixed shape or form.
 It knows how to listen to the teachings, it knows how to understand the teachings, it knows how to teach.
 That solitary brightness is you.

-PZI Zen Online Audio: Blue Dragon’s Cave Sesshin, Sunday Talk.
-Small things, small moments of rest, peace, & awakening, like “Thank you.”
-Appreciating the discarded treasures.
-The very things that imprison me hold the freedom, if we can host them.
-Being at home with them.
-The Storehouse ONLY opens by itself—no prying or forcing.
+Summer Sesshin: Into the Blue Dragon’s Cave – Sunday morning talk.
+Small things, small moments of rest, peace, & awakening, like “thank you.”
+Appreciating discarded treasures.
+The very things that imprison us hold the freedom, if we can host them—being at home with them.
+The storehouse ONLY opens by itself—no prying or forcing.
 “Returning” in meditation.
 Leonard Cohen sings How the Light Gets In.
-As recorded July 28 2020.
+As recorded on July 28, 2020.

-PZI Zen Online: Three threads: Anna Swier’ s poem: ‘There’s a Light in Me’.
-The light in us wholly unharmed even in extremes of suffering, a place for the Muses to meet us.
-‘Terma’ – a Tibetan teaching hidden in physical objects or even concealed in your mind or memory- written in indecipherable Dakini script, to be found by you.
-Concealed in physical objects or even in your mind/memory, written texts or even email! little reminders that we are already awake.
+The light in us is wholly unharmed even in extremes of suffering, a place for the Muses to meet us.
+Allison talks about Anna Swir’s poem, There’s a Light in Me.
 When we hold light and silence everyone can feel it it changes the field.
-As recorded June 16th 2020.
+Sunday Zen session recorded June 16th, 2020.

-Audio PZI Zen Online -Taking the role of the host everywhere & Abiding Nowhere guide Allison’s talk.
-Solitude as resting in vastness.
-Loneliness—you may even be in company, but something is missing. revisiting childhood’ solitude and the solitude of mountain trails.
-Abiding ‘somewhere’ keeps me out of vastness.
+Solitude as resting in vastness: taking the role of host everywhere and abiding nowhere.
+Loneliness—you may even be in the company of others, but something is missing.
+Allison revisits childhood’s solitude and the solitude of mountain trails.
+Abiding “somewhere” keeps us out of vastness.

 John Tarrant speaks of fire sirens and the Queensland Magpie singing, and walks us through the ancient forests he knew as a child.
 How do we live the life we live in the face of this vast change?
 What is this?
 As recorded in Winter Session 2020.

 John Tarrant walks us through the ancient forests he knew as a child.
 Fire sirens, the Queensland Magpie singing, and Linji’s Solitary Brightness.
-How do we live the life we have in the face of vast change?
+How do we live the life we have, in the face of vast change?
 Audio recording from Winter Sesshin 2020.